lwoodson/lwoodson.github.io/_posts/2015-04-06-machine-learning-in-a-rails-app.md

 algorithm.
 And being elastically scalable would mean Elasicsearch could grow as much as we needed it to.

-Lastly, it has [Kibana](https://www.elastic.co/products/kibana), an amazing data visualiztaion tool.
+Lastly, it has [Kibana](https://www.elastic.co/products/kibana), an amazing data visualization tool.
 I had already set up an Elasticsearch/Logstash/Kibana stack as outlined in a [previous post](http://devquixote.com/devops/2014/10/20/scaling-logstash/).
 Pointing it at our order, shipment and prediction data has allowed us to have a tremendous ability to delve into our data.
-Without writing any code, we could easily visualize the answers to questions like "For customer A, what were the packaging choices that were made for the innacurate predictions made by our service?"
+Without writing any code, we could easily visualize the answers to questions like "For customer A, what were the packaging choices that were made by our prediction service for the predictions that proved inaccurate?"
 It was invaluable during the exploratory phase, and is perhaps even more so as the feature is moving into support-mode post-rollout.